The Piano Guys - The Sweetest Gift

 Update: 3 days after I made this post, dad stopped wanting to get out of his bed and sit in the chair.
 Hospice is saying 3 to 7 days.
 I almost didn't post this, but somehow, somewhere, this all fits into the story and I need it to be here to read later. xoxo

-So you have a WEE bit of homework to do before our class this Saturday, at 11pm EST.
+So you have a WEE bit of homework to do before joining our class.

 Wait, don't shut off this blog post yet, it's EASY, I promise!